Read summarized version with

 AI-Powered Search

 This is the big one.
-70% of organizations now use AI-powered systems to streamline information retrieval.
+70% of organizations now use AI-powered systems to speed up information retrieval, a shift we unpack in our guide to AI knowledge management.

-And it's not just keyword matching anymore.
-Modern AI understands context, user intent, and workflow patterns.
-It can proactively surface knowledge before you even search for it.
+It’s no longer plain keyword matching.
+Modern AI reads context, user intent, and workflow patterns, and it can surface knowledge before you even think to search for it.

 38% of KM teams use AI to recommend content or knowledge assets.
-The result?
+The payoff?
 AI-powered tools improve information retrieval by 40%.

 In-Workflow Delivery

-Knowledge doesn't help if people have to leave their workflow to find it.
+Knowledge doesn’t help much if people have to leave their workflow to find it.

-The best tools now integrate directly into Slack, Teams, your CRM, or wherever your team actually works.
-Knowledge appears in context, exactly when you need it.
+The best tools now plug straight into Slack, Teams, your CRM, or wherever your team actually works.
+The answer shows up in context, right when you need it.

 Content Health Automation